Autodesk/pgbelt/CONTRIBUTING.md

     make local-dev

+_Note_: the DC and DB for the above environment are [here](https://github.com/Autodesk/pgbelt/blob/main/tests/integration/conftest.py#L20-L21).

 Once you are done, you can exit out of the above container.
 Then, for cleanliness, please run the following to clean up `docker` and `docker-compose`:

     make clean-docker